The Evolution Of The Seductive Shoe

 Shoes And Sexuality

-It has been reported that that 80% of shoes are bought for purposes of sexual attraction.
+It has been reported that 80% of shoes are bought for purposes of sexual attraction.

 Since the mid 14th century, fashion has faithfully continued to be influenced by popular culture.
 Designers have since skillfully broken the boundaries of gender roles and identities in clothing and footwear.
 Take for example these Oxford Pump knock offs for men.